kirangosu/blog/_posts/2023-04-21-winter,-garden-and-the-greenhouse.md

 Finally, I decided to bring in a heater inside the conservatory.
 I took a wifi smart switch, connected the heater to it.
 And then I kept a thermometer inside the greenhouse.
 I started monitoring the temperature and then when its cold, I used to turn on the heater using my mobile.
 It looked okish.
 How about when I am not in the house.
 But how about the nights?
 This required me to do some bit of automation.

 So, I designed a thermostat.
-Did it solve?
-No.
+Did it solve the problem?

 Stay tuned.